-Political relations between Switzerland and Ecuador are good but relatively modest.
-The most recent ministerial level meeting took place in September 2017 when Federal Councillor Johann Schneider-Amman received Ecuador’s Minister of Foreign Trade Pablo Campana on an official visit to Bern.
+Political relations between Switzerland and Ecuador are relatively low-key.
+The most recent ministerial-level meeting took place in September 2017 when Federal Councillor Johann Schneider-Amman received Minister of Foreign Trade Pablo Campana on an official visit to Bern.

 Trade with Ecuador is relatively modest.
-In 2018 Switzerland imported goods worth CHF 313 million, a huge increase on the previous year (+323.7%) owing to increased gold imports.
+In 2019, Switzerland imported goods worth CHF 313 million, a huge increase on the previous year (+323.7%) owing to increased gold imports.
 In the same year, Swiss exports to Ecuador were worth over CHF 100 million.
 Switzerland's leading exports to Ecuador are pharmaceuticals, chemicals and machinery.

 Cooperation in education, research and innovation

-Researchers in Ecuador can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers from Ecuador can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
 Under a mandate conferred by SERI, the University of St Gallen is currently coordinating research cooperation initiatives between Switzerland and Latin America.

 Swiss nationals in Ecuador

-According to statistics on the Swiss abroad, there were over 1,750 Swiss nationals living in Ecuador at the end of 2018.
+According to statistics on the Swiss abroad, there were 1,778 Swiss nationals living in Ecuador at the end of 2019.

 History of bilateral relations

 A Convention on Friendship, Establishment and Trade has existed between the two countries since 1888.
 Switzerland opened a consulate in Quito in 1938 and a diplomatic representation has been in place there since 1963.
 In 2017, the Swiss embassy in Quito was transformed into an “embassy with consular focus”.

-Between 1969 and 2009, Ecuador was a priority country for Swiss development cooperation from 1969 until 2009.
-This programme, which concentrated on poverty reduction, was wound up at the end of 2010 when Ecuador became a medium-income country.
+Ecuador was a priority country for Swiss development cooperation from 1969 until 2009.
+This programme, which concentrated on poverty reduction, was phased out at the end of 2010 as Ecuador had by then become a middle-income country.